-Statistics have helped to inform our curriculum.
-Under 18 conception rates are still on the rise in the UK (Appendix C).
-However, in England and Wales, particularly on the wirral we are seeing a decrease.
+Under 18 conception rates are now on the decrease (Appendix C).
+England and Wales, particularly on the Wirral we are seeing a decrease.
 It is our responsibility as professionals to ensure that this continues, through educating children on appropriate and inappropriate touch, privacy and keeping safe around others and online.

-Although FGM is not something that we have experienced at St Bridgets we feel the importance of children learning the above and using the correct names for genitals as data does show 4,495 newly recorded FGM cases a year are reported (Female Genital Mutilation April 2017-March 2018 annual report)
+Although FGM is not something that we have experienced at St Bridget's we feel the importance of children learning the above and using the correct names for genitals as data does show 4,495 newly recorded FGM cases a year are reported (Female Genital Mutilation April 2017-March 2018 annual report) overall "At least 200 million girls and women alive today living in 31 countries have undergone FGM".
+Stated in UNICEF data.

-As stated in the RSE Guidance, we're required to cover the content for relationships education and health education, as set out in the statutory guidance (linked to above).
-The PSHE and Science lead have worked closely to also incorporate SRE into Science lessons, so that these are no longer a stand alone lesson and children can view this as a natural development in their Science learning; humans.
+As stated in the RSHE Guidance, we are required to cover the content for relationships education and health education, as set out in the statutory guidance (linked to above).
+The PSHE and Science lead have worked closely to also incorporate RSHE into Science lessons, so that these are no longer a stand-alone lesson and children can view this as a natural development in their Science learning; humans.
 In line with Safeguarding, Year 1 children will name genital parts when labelling basic body parts in Science.
-Also all children from age 9 are expected to be knowledgeable about menstruation.
+Also, all children from age 9 are expected to be knowledgeable about menstruation.
 Children are now developing at a younger age, with some children starting their periods earlier than previously anticipated.
 We are therefore teaching our menstruation unit to Year 4 girls at the end of the academic year and this will also be used as part of our spiral curriculum with the menstruation unit being retaught in Year 5 and 6.